-The FDIC appears to be positioning itself to evaluate "debanking" and fair access to banking services, and we anticipate that the other prudential federal banking agencies will follow suit.7 The Comptroller of the Currency has not been nominated to date, but the new nominee may reconsider the OCC Final Rule to
+The FDIC appears to be positioning itself to evaluate "debanking" and fair access to banking services, and we anticipate the other prudential federal banking agencies will follow suit.
+The Comptroller of the Currency has not been nominated to date, but the new nominee may reconsider the OCC Final Rule and its implementation.
+Additionally, with Republican majorities in both the U.S. House of Representatives